keymetrics/on-premise/docs/BAREMETAL.md

 NB: If you used the SSL setup, you must check the advanced configuration in *General/Websocket address* and use `wss` protocol instead of `ws`

+NB: When your installation is complete, you should stop the wizard `docker-compose stop km-wizard`

 #### Updating Configuration

 You can modify the configuration after the first install, but you must restart all the apps manually after changing the configuration